jso-lab/flask/README.md

-# My First Project with Flask
+# My First Flask App

-This is my first use of Flask.
-I just started with a simple Flask application.
+How to test Flask in a minimal application